prostasia/rocketchatcsam/README.md

   * Fix `Converting circular structure to JSON` bug
 * 0.2.3
   * Added information about CSAM prevention resources
+* 0.3.0
+  * Added automated report functionality (configurable)

 Todos / Caveat
 ==============

 * Currently the user posting the matching image does not see any actions happening, just the message not occuring.
-* Automated Report Violation is not  supported
 * The images are transported to the Microsoft PhotoDNA Service.
 The Edge-Hash algorithm is not implemented.
 * App logging is too verbose at the moment https://github.com/RocketChat/Rocket.Chat/issues/13312
+* Real user IP is not available for automated report functionality https://github.com/RocketChat/feature-requests/issues/433